cloudControl/documentation/Platform Documentation.md

 $ cctrlapp APP_NAME/DEP_NAME deploy
 ~~~

-To deploy a specific version append your version control systems identifier (a hash for Git or an integer for Bazaar).
+To deploy a specific version append your version control systems identifier (a hash-string for Git or an integer for Bazaar).
 If not specified deploy defaults to the latest image available (the one built during the last push).

 Every time a new version is deployed, the latest or the specified image is downloaded to as many of the platform's nodes as required by the --min setting (refer to the [scaling section](#scaling) for details) and started according to the buildpack's default or the [Procfile](#procfile).
 After the new containers are up and running the loadbalancing tier stops sending requests to the old containers and instead sends them to the new version.
 A log message in the [deploy log](#deploy-log) informs when this process has finished.